aspose-words/Aspose.Words-Documentation/net/getting-started/why-aspose-words/aspose-words-or-npoi/code-comparison-for-common-features-with-npoi/format-text-in-document-in-npoi/_index.md

 ﻿---
-title: Format Text in Document in NPOI – Aspose.Words for .NET
+title: Format Text in Document in NPOI
+second_title: Aspose.Words for .NET
 articleTitle: Format Text in Document in NPOI
 linktitle: Format Text in Document in NPOI
 description: "Fformat text in a document easily and fast instead of using NPOI in C#."